 NYS DEC-maintained trails.
 Buck Mtn, moderate difficulty on rocky trail with excellent lake views; Sleeping Beauty Mtn, easy trail to spectacular lake views; Pilot Knob Mtn, moderate trail with lake views; Lakeshore Trail, easy trail past Shelving Rock Falls to lake.

+Feeder Canal is the last remaining original canal in New York State and an integral part of the state's 524 miles of canals and offers a glimpse into the past.
 Beginning of historic 9 mile towpath trail and waterway at Feeder Dam/Overlook Park at Richardson Street and Haviland Avenue.
 Listed on New York State and National Register of Historic Places, National Recreation Trail system.
 Maintained by the Feeder Canal Alliance.
 Walk, bike, paddle; cross-country skiing, snowshoe, cartop launch, parking.

 Four-season recreation, over 100 acres.
 Over 4 miles marked trails for walking, hiking, mountain biking; ice skating, sledding, snowshoeing, cross-country skiing.
 Pool, playground, picnic pavilion, fishing pond.
 Leashed dogs are welcome.